Galway International Arts Festival 2027: The Ultimate Guide

 📍 Classic Galway Highlights

-• Explore Eyre Square & Shop Street: The heart of the city transforms into the festival’s unofficial lobby.
-Enjoy world-class street performers on Shop Street or grab a drink in the Festival Garden at Eyre Square.
+• Explore Eyre Square & Shop Street: The heart of the city transforms into the festival’s unofficial lobby during July.
+What we love: Catching world-class street performers on Shop Street or grabbing a casual drink in the bustling Festival Garden at Eyre Square between events.

-• Galway City Museum: A free cultural stop near the Spanish Arch.
-In 2026, don’t miss their curated exhibitions on the Claddagh’s fishing heritage and the medieval history of the city walls.
+• Galway City Museum: A brilliant free cultural stop located right beside the historic Spanish Arch.
+What we suggest: Take an hour to check out their curated exhibitions diving deep into the Claddagh’s fishing heritage and the medieval history of the city walls.

-• Trad Sessions & Storytelling: Experience the “craic” at legendary local haunts.
-Visit The Crane Bar in the West End for authentic listening sessions or Tig Cóilí and Taaffes for high-energy traditional Irish music.
+• Trad Sessions & Storytelling: Experience authentic Irish “craic” at legendary local haunts.
+What we love: Head to The Crane Bar in the West End for dedicated listening sessions, or drop into Tig Cóilí and Taaffes on Shop Street for high-energy, spontaneous traditional music sessions.

-• Salthill Promenade: Take a 2km coastal walk for fresh Atlantic air.
-Join the locals in the tradition of “kicking the wall” at the end of the Prom for good luck before heading back to the evening’s performances.
+• Salthill Promenade: Take a brisk 2.5km coastal walk along the Prom for fresh Atlantic air.
+What we suggest: Join the classic local tradition of “kicking the wall” at the end of Salthill for good luck before heading back into town for the evening’s festival performances.

 • Book a Guided Experience: For the best local insights, book your Welcome to Galway Walking Tour today to discover hidden medieval gems and the history of the Spanish Arch.